top of page

 Be on the look out for the upcoming videos from Fish North Georgia as they tackle the Georgia Delayed Harvest Trout Streams.

-The trophy trout migrating up to the public water sections had essentially stopped as the lack of rain and low water has put a halt to their movements.
-But with the recent storms we have seen, expect to see these giant trout attempt to push up.
+The trophy trout migrating up to the public water sections has essentially stopped as the lack of rain and low water has put a halt to their movements.
+But with wet weather on the way, expect to see these giant trout attempt to push up.
 Hopefully there will still be some fish around by the New Year, but expect them to be well educated and in much smaller numbers as we approach the end of December.
+For an update on some of the local private waters, check out this this fishing report for the Soque River.

 When you can get outside for a few hours, bring the kids fly fishing.
 Our new article on Fly Fishing with Kids takes a deep dive into how to create the best experience for young anglers.